polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 int2words:1200050
 ```

 The slot works with signed 64 bit integer values, implying it can work with numbers in the trillions if required.
-The result of executing the above should resembled the following.
+The result of executing the above should resemble the following.

 ```
 int2words:one million two hundred thousand and fifty